nwutils/nwjs-packager/README.md

     // Location to output packages to
     "outputDir": "(your app's directory)/build",

-    // The version of NW.js to use (note versions should be in format "v0.44.5")
+    // The version of NW.js to use (note versions should be in format without the letter "v", eg: "0.44.5")
     // The strings "stable", "latest" or "lts" are also permitted "nwVersion": "stable",
     // The "flavor" of NW.js to use (possible values "normal" or "sdk")